Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==

+= 2.1 =
+* Fixed a bug where only the last signature of a form was sent

 = 2.0 =
 * Signature are now stored as image files for a better compatibility with email clients